facebook/ThreatExchange/README.md

 ## API Reference Examples

 The `api-reference-examples` folder contains example implementations in various languages for using the API.
-These implementations are at various stages of completeness and may not all implement every endpoint availible on the ThreatExchange API.
+These implementations are at various stages of completeness and may not all implement every endpoint available on the ThreatExchange API.
 For full details on the ThreatExchange API and UI, data formats, and best practices are available in the [ThreatExchange docs](https://developers.facebook.com/docs/threat-exchange/).

 ## python-threatexchange